An eisteddfod with a twist… and a step-ball-change!

 Extra things to know

-Fez Faanana is the co-founder of Common People Dance Project.
+Fez Fa’anana is the co-founder of Common People Dance Project.
 He is a clown, a drag artiste, a dancer/prancer, a Samoan, an Australian, a legal immigrant, an antagonist, a molly-coddler, an orchestrator, the love child of the bearded lady and ringmaster and the creative director of the multi award-winning all male burlesque outfit, Briefs Factory.

 Dale Woodbridge-Brown is an award-winning Kamilaroi man and circus artists from Mugindi.
 He was awarded the NAIDOC performer of the 2019 and Indigenous circus performer 2021 by the Australian Circus Festival.
 Dale sports an impressive resume as ensemble member for international powerhouses Circus Oz, Briefs Factory and Casus Circus as well as holding his own as a formidable independent MC and artist.
+Make sure to stick around for 15 minutes after the show to warm down with Dale in a raucus round of camp aerobics!

 For more information about Craigie Leisure Centre, see Plan Your Festival.